datdaide1/von-blog/README.md

 # Personal Blog Project - THD von Alexander

 ## Introduction
-This is the source code for the personal blog website of **THD von Alexander**.
-The website is designed to share blog posts, stories, personal experiences, as well as contact and about information.
+This is the source code for my personal blog – called **THD von Alexander**.
+The website is designed to share stories, experiences, university life,... and whatever I want.

 ## Project Structure
 ```plaintext